DannyDainton/postman-ci-pipeline-example/README.md

 ## CircleCI

+In order to you CircleCI on your projects you will need an account.
+You can sign in via Github, which makes it easier to add your projects from your repos.

+More information about getting started with CircleCI, can be found [here](https://circleci.com/docs/2.0/first-steps/#section=getting-started).

 ### How does it work CircleCI?

 All the magic happens in the `.circleci/config.yml` file.
-This is using the `Newman` Docker image needed to run the collection file.
+This is using the `Postman` Orb to run the collection file.

+> Orbs are packages of config that you can use to quickly get started with the CircleCI platform.
+Orbs enable you to share,
+> standardize, and simplify config across your projects.
+You may also want to use orbs as a refererence for config best
+> practices.
+Refer to the CircleCI Orbs Registry for the complete list of available orbs.

+The basic `config.yml` file will look like the example below.
+There several other Newman specific options available, just like when running `Newman` from the CLI.
+More information about the options can be found [here](https://circleci.com/orbs/registry/orb/postman/newman).

 ```yml
 version: 2.1